taeksuu/taeksuu.github.io/_pages/about.md

 ---

+Hi, I'm Taeksoo!
 I'm an M.S./Ph.D. student advised by [Hanbyul Joo](https://jhugestar.github.io) in Visual Computing Lab of Seoul National University.
 My current research interests lie in 3D computer vision, especially in generating realistic 3D humans.
 I received a B.S. in Industrial Engineering and a B.S. in Computer Science and Engineering from Seoul National University.

 ### News
 - July 2023 : Our work [NCHO : Unsupervised Learning for Neural 3D Composition of Humans and Objects](https://taeksuu.github.io/ncho/) got accepted in ICCV 2023!
-- Mar 2023 : Joined Visual Computing Lab in Seoul National University as an M.S./Ph.D. student!
+- Mar 2023 : Joined Visual Computing Lab at Seoul National University as an M.S./Ph.D. student!

 ### Publications